 Exchange-traded funds, or ETFs, are a popular asset class for both retail and professional investors, providing a way to gain exposure to a particular sector or commodity.
-Thanks to their popularity, the most reputable ETF apps allow you to invest in them – so it’s crucial to do your research and choose the right one.

 Popular ETF Apps UK List